Please note that access to documents marked ® are restricted to Clubs and are password protected.

 International Referee Pathways

-This policy has been developed by the National Kyorugi Referee Committee to establish development, standards and clearly defined pathways for national level Kyorugi Referees to be recommended by Australian Taekwondo to the World Taekwondo Federation (WTF) to attend WTF International Kyorugi Referee courses.
+This policy has been developed by the National Kyorugi Referee Committee to establish development, standards and clearly defined pathways for national level Kyorugi Referees to be recommended by Australian Taekwondo to the World Taekwondo (WT) to attend WT International Kyorugi Referee courses.

 With the redevelopment of Australian Taekwondo (AT) NOAS Coach Education framework, some Referees who were accredited in the former system may be able to transition their accreditation to the new framework.